Winterizing Your House: A Complete Guide

 - Install a door sweep at the bottom of your door to block the cold air.

-Another air leakage path is around your windows.
-Improving the air tightness of your windows will lower your heating bills and reduce drafts in your home.
+Another place to insulate is around your windows.
+Improving air tightness by winterizing your windows will lower your heating bills and reduce drafts in your home.
 To do so, follow these steps:

-- After locating any leaky windows, use an exterior-rated caulk to seal around the exterior perimeter of the window.
+- Seal the leaks with caulk.
+Use an exterior-rated caulk to seal around the exterior perimeter of the window.
 You can also use caulk to seal the cracks between the interior window trim and the wall.

 - Install window film.
 This is an inexpensive and effective method to improve the insulation of your windows.
 You can purchase a window film kit at your local home improvement store.

-If you have an older thermostat, upgrade to a 7-day programmable thermostat or a smart thermostat.
-Most older thermostats do not have a programmable schedule, making it more difficult to dial back the temperature and save on heating costs.
+If you have an older thermostat, consider upgrading to a smart thermostat.
+Most older thermostats aren’t programmable, making it more difficult to dial back the temperature and save on heating costs.

-A programmable thermostat allows you to preprogram your thermostat based on your schedule.
+Smart thermostats allow you to adjust the temperature in your home based on your schedule.
 You can program your thermostat to drop the heat when you leave for work and kick it up before you get home.
-Or program it to drop a few degrees at bedtime for better sleep.
+Or, program the temperature to drop a few degrees at bedtime for better sleep.
 These small cutbacks can save you plenty over time.

 If you use a wood-burning fireplace or stove during the winter, have it inspected and cleaned by a professional chimney sweeping service.
 This may reduce the risk of a house fire, extend the life of your fireplace and chimney, and help prevent smoke damage in your home.

 Clean gutters are important as they direct melting snow and water away from your home.
 If your gutters are clogged with leaves and other debris, they won’t be able to perform their intended function.
+Blocked gutters can cause ice build-up that can damage your gutters or your property if they fall.
 It’s essential to clean your gutters before the winter hits.

 If you’d rather not get on a ladder to do the job yourself, you can hire a professional gutter cleaning company.

 The last step is to protect outdoor fixtures.
-This means bringing in what won’t survive the cold, covering furniture and other things.
+This means bringing in anything that won’t survive the cold, covering furniture and fixtures and securing other equipment for winter.
 Here’s a list of things you may need to do:

 - Cover your grill and, if it’s propane-fueled, disconnect it from the propane tanks, storing them for the winter.